marinakochuten/thomas-fire-analysis/README.md

-# 2017 Thomas Fire Scar Visualization
+# 2017 Thomas Fire Scar Visualization - A Python Analysis

 ## About
 This repository contains Jupyter Notebooks for my analysis and visualization of the [2017 Thomas Fire](https://en.wikipedia.org/wiki/Thomas_Fire).
 This fire burned about 281,893 acres, making it the 8th largest fire in California's history.